hh997y/RRT-Algorithm/README.md

 Contents
 --
-    map1.py: a .bmp file of map.
-    curv.py: B-spline Curves to smooth the path generated from rrt.
+    map1.py: a .bmp file of map(for test). curv.py: B-spline Curves to smooth the path generated from rrt.

     rrt.py: the basic rrt algorithm.